 The Eureka Springs & Northern Arkansas Railway offers a 4.5-mile, narrated ride that lasts approximately an hour to “Junction” Arkansas and back.
 Drinks and snacks are available in the Baggage Room Gift Shop prior to boarding.

-Pet Policy: Leashed pets are welcome on excursion trains, but not in cars where lunch or dinner is served.
+Pet Policy: Leashed pets can join you on excursion trains, but not in cars where lunch or dinner is served.

 While not quite a scenic train, the Monticello Railway Museum is open for train rides on Saturdays and Sundays from May through October as part of the museum’s educational mission.
 Visitors may board the train at the Nelson Crossing depot (the main museum site) or at the Wabash Depot in downtown Monticello.